How to Choose the Best Magnesium Supplement for You

 Magnesium carbonate is less soluble and absorbable than the compounds listed below.

 My current favorite way to get magnesium is with Naturally Calm Magnesium Gummies.
-They are magnesium citrate and although magnesium citrate can be overly laxative if taken as a powder drink, I don't find that is a problem with the gummies (probably since a lot of it gets absorbed into the blood stream through your mouth.)
+They are magnesium citrate, and although magnesium citrate can be overly laxative if taken as a powder drink, I don't find that is a problem with the gummies (probably since a lot of it gets absorbed into the bloodstream through your mouth.)

 I wouldn't normally think gummies are good supplements, but I love CALM Gummies for effectiveness and ease of use.
 It is readily available in stores and online.
 I use it daily in the evening and find that it works great for sleep and well-being.